Classification of non-symplectic automorphisms of order 3 on $K3$ surfaces: Classification of 3-elementary lattices

+Hence it is enough to classify even hyperbolic 3-elementary lattices admitting a primitive embedding in $L_{K3}$ satisfying $22-\rho -2s\geq 0$ (see \cite{Nikulin1} Sec.1, part $12^{\circ }$).

-\begin{lem} Let $S$ be an even hyperbolic 3-elementary lattice admitting a primitive imbedding in $L_{K3}$.
+\begin{lem} Let $S$ be an even hyperbolic 3-elementary lattice admitting a primitive embedding in $L_{K3}$.
 Let $T$ be the orthogonal complement of $S$ in $L_{K3}$.
-Then the next tables give all even hyperbolic 3-elementary lattices admitting a primitive imbedding in $L_{K3}$ (see \cite{Nikulin1} Sec.1, part $12^{\circ }$).
+Then the next tables give all even hyperbolic 3-elementary lattices admitting a primitive embedding in $L_{K3}$ satisfying $22-\rk S -2s\geq 0$.

 \end{lem}